balcilar/gnn-spectral-expressive-power/README.md

 ## MNIST Dataset Results

 Briefly launch the mnist_code.py script.
-You set the method selection hard coded.
+You set the method selection hardcoded.
 You can select your method and launch the script.

 	python mnist_code.py

 ## 2DGrid Dataset Results

 Briefly launch the appendix_I.py script.
-You set the method selection hard coded.
+You set the method selection hardcoded.
 You can select your method and launch the script.

 	python appendix_I.py

 ## BandClass Dataset Results

 Briefly launch the appendix_J.py script.
-You set the method selection hard coded.
+You set the method selection hardcoded.
 You can select your method and launch the script.

 	python appendix_J.py

 ## Requirements
-These libraries versions are not stricly needed.
+These libraries' versions are not strictly needed.
 But these are the configurations in our test machine.
-Also all dependencies of pytorch-geometric are needed.
+Also, all dependencies of pytorch-geometric are needed.
 - Python==3.8.5
 - pytorch==1.5.1
 - pytorch_geometric==1.6.1